Einsiedeln Abbey

 Einsiedeln Abbey (Kloster Einsiedeln) is a Catholic monastery administered by the Benedictine Order in the village of Einsiedeln, Switzerland.

 The Abbey of Einsiedeln is one of the most important baroque monastic sites and the largest place of pilgrimage in Switzerland.

 The Black Madonna of Einsiedeln in the Chapel of Grace attracts around 800,000 pilgrims and tourists every year.
 The community of Benedictine monks has around 40 members.
 The monastery is not under the jurisdiction of a diocese or a bishop because it is a territorial abbey.

 The abbey operates a private high school along with a winery, sawmill, restaurant and other small businesses in order to support itself.
+One of the high school students, Ludwig von Flüe, later made a career in the Swiss Guards in France.
+He played a key role in the Storming of the Bastille during the French Revolution.

 History

 Origin of the monastery

 The history of Einsiedeln Abbey starts with Meinrad of Einsiedeln.
 Born in 797 in Sulchen, he was educated at the abbey school on Reichenau Island in what is today Germany.
 Meinrad became a monk and was later ordained a priest.
 After gaining public attention for reportedly performing miracles, Meinrad established a hermitage in 828 in the Einsiedeln forest of Switzerland, searching for privacy.
 He was murdered by two robbers in January 861.

 Over the next 80 years, other hermits occupied Meinrad's hermitage.
 In 934 Eberhard, previously Provost of Strassburg, built the Einsiedeln abbey and church on the hermitage site, becoming its first abbot.
 According to legend, the church was consecrated in 948 in person by Jesus Christ in honor of his mother Mary.
 It was the beginning of the pilgrimage to the Chapel of the Saviour, which turned in the Middle Ages to a Marian pilgrimage.

 In 965 Gregory, the third Abbot of Einsiedeln, was named a prince of the Holy Roman Empire by Emperor Otto I. His successor abbots would hold that title until the dissolution of the empire in 1806.